 The Backcountry Cardiac GORE-TEX Pro Women’s Jacket delivers on just about every aspect you could want for a hybrid shell, with the only exception being the stiffness of the fabric and the very roomy fit.

-Besides that, the design is intuitive, the shell is roomy enough to never get cold by throwing one or even two extra layers beneath, ventilated enough for even the warmest days, and the colors are to die for.
-This was by far the jacket our tester got the most compliments on while wearing from other skiers on the mountain (probably due to the matching lavender bibs).
-If style matters to you, this is your jacket.
+Besides that, the design is intuitive, the shell is roomy enough to never get cold by throwing one or even two extra layers beneath.
+Even against the Arc’teryx Relaxed Sentinal Jacket, which has relaxed in the name, this feels roomier.
+The jacket is ventilated enough for even the warmest days, and the colors are to die for.
+This was the jacket our tester got the most compliments on while wearing from other skiers on the mountain (probably due to the matching lavender bibs).
+If style matters to you, this might be your jacket (Trew also offers a variety of awesome colors).

-Besides the material (the 3L GORE-TEX Pro shell offers durable, breathable waterproofing) the features on this jacket stand out.
+Besides the material (the 3L GORE-TEX Pro shell offers the kind of durable, breathable waterproofing found in high-end shells such as from Ortovox or Black Diamond) the features on this jacket stand out.
 The underarm vents are useful while ascending, and the powder skirt, helmet-compatible hood, and waterproof zipper are all functional and highly appreciated elements of this jacket’s design.
 We also appreciated the double-front zipper design with a perforated flap to let air in, something we have not seen before on other ski jackets.

 The pockets are roomy to a fault, and the only bone to pick with that aspect of the design was the horizontal zippers for the bottom outside pockets (not our tester’s favorite, personally, but definitely not a knock against the jacket overall).
 The last criticism we have for this jacket would be on extremely cold days, it might not be our top choice as it runs a bit cold with the roomy fit (though the fit does allow for extra layers underneath), but it is a solid shell capable of all conditions for both the resort and in the backcountry.